knative/docs/docs/eventing/channels/subscriptions.md

 === "kn"
-    Create a subscription between a channel and a sink by running:
+    Create a subscription between a channel and a sink by running the command:

     ```
     kn subscription create <subscription-name> \